 The Story Behind the Trends- The NI average at 2011/12 is 40.6%.

 Castlereagh has been constantly above the NI average, with Belfast below.
 Please Note: Due to a different assessment procedure information is only available at Level 2 or above.
 Level 3's are contained within the Level 2 or above information for June 2013.
 (See Page 49).
+Due to industrial action and subsequent low response rates Key Stage One data is not available for the 2013/14 academic year.
+Statistics & Research Team, Department of Education.

-Key Stage One - MATHS Data Source: Department of Education
+Key Stage One - MATHS Data Source: Department of Education Percentage of Children Achieving Level 3 or above